tacman/msgphp/docs/projection/type-registry.md

 # Projection Type Registry

-A projection type registry is bound to `MsgPhp\Domain\Projection\DomainProjectionTypeRegistryInterface`.
+A projection type registry is bound to `MsgPhp\Domain\Projection\ProjectionTypeRegistryInterface`.
 Its purpose is to manage all available [projection](models.md) type information.

 ## API